JemLukeBingham/used_car_scraper/README.md

-# used_car_scraper
+# Used Car Scraper

-Tools for scraping used car data in South Africa.
+Tools for scraping used car data from the web in South Africa.